 - Salt and pepper

-- Pour the rice into an oven safe bowl that will fit inside your Instant Pot.
-We used a 1.6 liter corningware dish.
-You can also use a cake pan or a pyrex dish.
+- Pour the rice and water into an oven safe bowl that will fit inside your Instant Pot.
+I used this stainless steel pan*.
 Place the dish on top of the trivet.
-Slowly lower the trivet into the bottom of the Instant Pot on top of the chicken.
-Pour the 1 1/2 cups water into the bowl with the rice.
+Slowly lower the trivet* into the bottom of the Instant Pot on top of the chicken.

 - Secure the lid on the Instant Pot.
 Set to manual high pressure for 8 minutes.
 Make sure the valve is set to “sealing.”
 When the timer goes off gently move the valve to venting.
 If it starts to foam then put the valve back to sealing for 20 seconds and then try again until it doesn’t foam.
 Mine didn’t foam but sometimes grains do foam a bit.